james-coder/OSCAR-code/Building/Windows/BUILD-WIN-Qt6.md

 *QT will ask you to select your kits and configure them.*

-- Select the Desktop Qt 6.9.3 MinGW 64-bit kit.
+- Select the Desktop Qt 6.9.3 or 6.10.0 MinGW 64-bit kit.
 - Click on Projects in the left panel to show your active project (“oscar”) and **Build & Run** settings.
 - Click on the **Build** line
 - In the Build settings in the center panel, select “Release” rather than the default “Debug” in the pull-down at the top of the Build Settings.
 - By default, “Enable Qt Quick Compiler” is checked.
 Remove that check – errors result if it is on.
 QT will ask if you want to recompile everything now. **Don’t**, as there is more to do before compiling.
 - Make this same change for the Debug build for the kit.
 - If you want to use the QT Creator Debug tools, Select the Build Debug pull-down and disable the QT Quick Compiler there as well.
-- 'Build' menu > 'Build Project "OSCAR_QT"' menu item
+- 'Build' menu > 'Build Project "OSCAR_QT"' menu item.

 With these changes, you can build, debug, and run Oscar from QT Creator.
 However, to run Oscar from a Windows shortcut, not in the QT environment, you must create a deployment directory that contains all files required by Oscar.